 - Then add the turkey mince.
 Use a wooden spoon to break up the turkey and cook until all the pinkness has disappeared.

 - Then add the tinned tomatoes.
 Fill up one of the empty tins with water and then add this to the pan as well.
 Give it all a good stir.
 Then allow to simmer gently for about 45 mins to 1 hour.

 - By this point the sauce should be lovely and thick and seriously delicious.

 - Add the balsamic vinegar and the drained black beans.
 Give it a taste and adjust seasoning accordingly.

 I hope you love it!

 I love serving mine with avocado, either as a guacamole or simply sliced.
-Add a handful of cherry tomatoes, some lettuce and a good sprinkling of strong cheddar.
+Add a handful of jalapeños, some lettuce, sour cream, a good sprinkling of strong cheddar and some tortilla chips!

 So comforting, so delicious and so easy!